-In summary, a phenomenal audio quality, combined with free pop shield and excellent background noise filtering, make the NT-USB one of the best desktop microphone options at this price range.
-If cardioid recording is all you really need, and you are a musician, YouTube celebrity or eSports streamer looking for a professional microphone for PC gaming, you should go out and get one now.
+In short, a phenomenal audio quality, combined with a free pop shield and excellent background noise filtering, makes the NT-USB one of the best desktop microphone options at this price range.
+If a cardioid recording is all you need, and you’re a musician or eSports streamer looking for a professional microphone for PC gaming, you should get one now.

-While Audio Technica might not be a household name for many gamers, it certainly is for audiophiles.
-The Japanese-based audio company has been in the business since 1962, and the now venerable AT2020, their first foray into USB mics, has been around for over a decade.
-How does its latest iteration hold up against the top microphones for gaming in 2020, though?
+Audio-Technica has been in the business since 1962, and the now venerable AT2020, their first foray into USB mics, has been around for over a decade.
+How does its latest iteration hold up against the top microphones for gaming in 2023, though?

-Being a mic aimed primarily at streamers, it comes with only the one, front-facing cardioid polar pattern.
-It may not be the best microphone for podcasting of group content though.
-If you are looking for versatility, or tend to invite a lot of people to your stream or podcast, there are better options out there.
+Being a mic aimed primarily at streamers, it comes with only one front-facing cardioid polar pattern.
+It may not be the best microphone for podcasting of group content, though.
+If you are looking for versatility or tend to invite a lot of people to your stream or podcast, there are better options out there.
 As a solo streamer, however, everything you’d need is here.